cloudmesh-community/fa18-523-88/technologies/chapters/tech/htcondor.md

 deploying a production system internally for the department over 15 years ago.
-It has since grown to be used by organizations spanning industries, governemtn departments and unversities across the world, with installations leveraging a couple workstations all the way up to thousands of workstations.
+It has since grown to be used by organizations spanning industries, governemtn departments and unversities across the world, with installations leveraging a couple workstations all the way up to thousands of workstations [@www-fa18-523-88-htcondor].

 HTCondor is a specialized workload management system for compute-intensive jobs.
 HTCondor provides various features like (a) job